Whiskey Sour Cocktail | Wicked Good

 Thanks Tara!!
 It is perfect for summer!
 I’m so glad it’s making a comeback because is a lovely cocktail!

 You can’t go wrong with a whisky sour!
-I have all the ingredients and you make it look so appealing that I must make these to go with dinner tonight!
+I had all the ingredients, and I made these for dinner tonight!

-Being Scottish I love anything whiskey and for summer this looks so refreshing!
+Being Scottish I love anything whiskey and for summer this was so refreshing!

 Yay!!
 Thanks so much Nathan!
 It’s perfect for the summer, that’s for sure!